 Here are 7 reasons why we think Gardening with children is beneficial.

 2. Encourages healthy eating and develops an appreciation of where the food is from

-Kids are curious by nature and the more they learn, get involved and take ownership of the process of planting something, edible or not.
+Kids are curious by nature, the more they learn, get involved and take ownership of the process of planting something, edible or not.
 The more they want to use all 7 senses with it including, taste.
-But more importantly, they are learning to recognise a positive connection between edible plants and a healthy food source and studies recognise that if you are starting them young it creates positive habits for the future.
+But more importantly, they are learning to recognise a positive connection between edible plants and a healthy food source.
+Studies recognise that if you start them young it creates positive habits for the future.

 3. Teaches them about the types of edible plants you can grow

-With the scientific side comes a whole new learning because there are thousands of different plants out there, so you can recognise the types of plants they are growing as you go.
+With the scientific side comes a whole new learning because there are hundreds of different plants out there, so you can recognise the types of plants they are growing as you go.
 And let’s not forget that recognising which is a vegetable and which is a fruit, or which is a herb or a weed or a flower is a game on its own that even adults have problems recognising.
 Have fun with it!

-Mud, water, shovels, little seeds with a promise of greenery is every curious kid’s dream.
-Put them together and get them to use them all in a step by step process and you have focussed children!
-Gardening is notorious for kids play, with a purpose.
+As individual elements mud, water, shovels, little seeds, or plants are a curious kids dream.
+Put them together and get them to use them all in a step-by-step process and you have a recipe for a fun way to learn to follow instructions.

 6. Teaches Patience

 It can take 2 weeks for a seed to sprout a tiny leaf and 90 days for it to be a complete plant (some more).
 But children get to visually learn the stages each day that they see the growth, and that connection is cemented.

 7. Teaches Self confidence